ksatola/Dog-Breed-Classifier-with-Deep-Learning/Writeup.md

 - Step 4: Create a CNN to Classify Dog Breeds (baseline)
 - Step 5: Use a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 6: Create a CNN to Classify Dog Breeds (using Transfer Learning)
-- Step 7: Write your Algorithm
+- Step 7: Write Your Algorithm
 - Step 8: Test Your Algorithm

 ## Step 1: Import Datasets